firebase/extensions/firestore-translate-text/README.md

 * Translations output field name: What is the name of the field where you want to store your translations?

-* Translate existing documents: Should existing, untranslated documents in the Firestore collection be translated as well?
+* Translate existing documents: Should existing documents in the Firestore collection be translated as well?
+If you've added new languages since a document was translated, this will fill those in as well.